 The Attic Window quilt pattern is a traditional quilt pattern that creates a three-dimensional window-like quilt design.
 A square made from half square triangles and two rectangles are arranged around a larger square which represents the window.

 The Attic Window quilt pattern is a great pattern to show off large designs, or even cut up a panel for the squares so that it looks like the viewer is looking through a window!
-The traditional Attic Window quilt block required cutting on the bias and sewing Y-seams – neither is easy!
-Here is a free pattern to make the Attic Window quilt block that is perfect for even beginners!
-A square, two rectangles and a half square triangle make this Attic Window quilt pattern.

-Whether you start with a printed fabric or a panel, think about the fabrics for the two sides of the ‘attic window’.
-I have seen a lot of great Attic Window quilts, and a lot of not-so-great Attic Window quilts.
+I have seen a lot of great Attic Window quilts and a lot of not-so-great Attic Window quilts.
+This is a perfect quilt block for fussy cutting the center fabrics – #1 fabric in the diagram below.
+Use fabrics with larger motifs for an interesting design.
 The fabrics selected for the window frames should stand out from the fabric used in your window.
 Here is a layout of the fabrics for the Attic Window quilt block:

 How to Make the Attic Window Quilt Block

-A perfect pattern to feature a design or motif and great for a beginner wanting to practice patchwork and half square triangles.
+A perfect pattern to feature a design or motif and great for a beginner wanting to practice patchwork and half-square triangles.
 Go ahead, cut up that panel you've been saving and make it into an Attic Window Quilt!

 Materials